 Cardiac Ejection Fraction

 The proportion, or fraction, of blood pumped out of your heart with each beat is called the ejection fraction (EF).
-A normal heart pumps out a little more than half the heart’s volume of blood with each beat.
+A healthy heart pumps out a little more than half the heart’s volume of blood with each beat.
 An ultrasound of the heart assesses left ventricular blood flow or heart muscle function.
 Patients with an ejection fraction of 40 percent or less have a much higher risk for stroke.

 The risk for heart disease and stroke increases with rising blood cholesterol levels.
 The cholesterol lipid test is an analysis of a small blood sample taken via finger stick to assess both HDL and LDL cholesterol levels.
 As blood cholesterol exceeds 220 ml/dl, the risk for heart disease increases at a more rapid rate.

 Blood glucose (or blood sugar) tests measure the amount of glucose (sugar) in blood.
 People with high blood sugar levels may have diabetes because of the body’s inability to use insulin properly.
-People with a low blood sugar level are said to have hypoglycemia.
+Individuals with a low blood sugar level are said to have hypoglycemia.
 During a diabetes screening, a small blood sample taken via finger stick is analyzed to assess the sugar content in the blood.
-Diabetes is a known risk factor of heart disease.
+Diabetes is a known risk factor for heart disease.